Dpaige1991/MaxTranV2/README.md

 ## How To Play

 You play as Max who is a lead designer at a marketing firm.
-Max has to make decisions
+Max has to make decisions when it comes to challenges and obstacles when it comes to completing tasks.
+Max should be very careful on how answers question as Max answers lead to different scenarios.

 ## Controls